isomerpages/moe-cedargirlssec/_our-curriculum/CCE/MOE Sexuality Education.md

 3\.
-The key messages of Sexuality Education are:
+The **Key Messages** of Sexuality Education are:

-(i)&nbsp;&nbsp;&nbsp;Love and respect yourself as you love and respect others;
+(a)	Love and respect yourself as you love and respect others;

-(ii)&nbsp;&nbsp;Build positive relationships based on love and respect (which are the foundation for strong families);
+(b)	Build positive relationships based on love and respect (which are the foundation for strong families);

-(iii)&nbsp;&nbsp;Make responsible decisions for yourself, your family and society; and
+(c)	Make responsible decisions for yourself, your family and society; and

-(iv)&nbsp;&nbsp;Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
+(d)	Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may&nbsp;click&nbsp;[here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education)&nbsp;for more information on MOE Sexuality Education.
+You may&nbsp;click&nbsp;[here](https://go.gov.sg/moe-sexuality-education)&nbsp;for more information on MOE Sexuality Education.

 #### Overview of Cedar Girls’ Secondary School’s Sexuality Education Programme for 2023